slyyy81/assignment/README.md

 `https://github.com/artis3n/ansible-collection-tailscale.git`

-This is already defined in the 'requirements.yaml' file, and must be installed by running:
+This is already defined in the 'requirements.yaml' file, and must be installed.

+Run the following command to install the requirements:

 `ansible-galaxy install -r requirements.yaml`